 Von D. Mizell-Eula Johnson State Park – formally known as John U. Lloyd State Park – is the first state park in Florida to be named for African Americans.
 The name change took effect July 1, 2016, following an act of the Florida Legislature signed into law by Gov. Rick Scott.

-Dr. Mizell was Fort Lauderdale's first black doctor and Johnson was the county's first NAACP president.
+Dr. Mizell was one of Fort Lauderdale's early black doctors and Johnson was the county's first NAACP president.
 Both faced lawsuits and death threats during their long struggle for racial equality.

 “They’re like the Martin Luther King, Jr., and Rosa Parks of South Florida,” said former state Sen. Christopher Smith, D-Fort Lauderdale, who co-sponsored legislation for the name change with state Rep. Evan Jenne, D-Hollywood.

 The 310-acre park, at 6503 N. Ocean Dr., in Dania Beach, just south of Port Everglades, also has renamed a boat ramp and three pavilions to honor other local civil rights trailblazers.